danielrigler/twins/README.md

 # twins
 A randomized dual granulator for Monome Norns.
-Its a highly customized version of Twine by @cfd90.
+It is a highly customized version of Twine by @cfdrake.

 Currently in development.
 Use with caution! :)
 I'll provide more detailed info soon.